 Positive behaviour routines workshop; This workshop teaches parents how to set up positive behaviour expectations at home and gives them an opportunity to meet with the Early Help For Families Team to discuss the work they can do in the home.

-Details about all the workshops and coffee mornings can be found on the website and in the newsletter.
+Details about all the workshops and coffee mornings can be found in the newsletter.
 Letters and reminder texts are also sent home.

 We are also fortunate enough to be able to employ additional workers that support children and parents: